 Impact On Machine Learning Models

 Machine learning algorithms, too, are at risk to the statistics and distribution of the input variables.
-In supervised models, outliers can deceive the training process resulting in prolonged training times, or lead to the development of less precise models.
+In supervised models, outliers can deceive the training process resulting in prolonged training times, or leading to the development of less precise models.

 According to Alvira Swalin, a data scientist at Uber, machine learning models, like linear & logistic regression are easily influenced by the outliers in the training data.
 Some models even exist that hike the weights of misclassified points for every repetition of the training.